danhellem/github-actions-pr-is-linked-to-work-item/README.md

 - [Connect a GitHub repository to Azure Boards](https://learn.microsoft.com/en-us/azure/devops/boards/github/add-remove-repositories?view=azure-devops)
 - [Link GitHub commits and pull requests to work items in Azure Boards](https://learn.microsoft.com/en-us/azure/devops/boards/github/link-to-from-github?view=azure-devops)

+## How it works

+The action will check the pull request description for ``AB#`` and a valid work item id.
+If it finds a valid work item id, it will pass.
+If it does not find a valid work item id, it will fail.

 ## validate-pr-ab.yml

 Create the following ``.yml`` file and place into the ``.github/workflows`` folder.